Accounting courses

 Many graduates decide to study for the ACA from the Institute of Chartered Accountants in England and Wales (ICAEW) to achieve chartered status.

-This involves working for at least three years, with the average salary of an ICAEW Chartered Accountant in business standing at £134,000, according to a survey response from members.
+This involves working for at least three years, with the average salary of an ICAEW Chartered Accountant standing at £134,000, according to a survey response from members.

-You can take the first six modules of the ACA by completing the ICAEW's Certificate in Finance, Accounting and Business (ICAEW CFAB), which is achievable within 12 months.
-The costs for this award include the registration fee (£180), exam fees (£75 per attempt), plus the cost of learning materials (£33).
+You can take the first six modules of the ACA by completing the ICAEW's Level 4 Certificate in Finance, Accounting and Business (ICAEW CFAB), which is achievable within 12 months.
+The costs for this award from 1 January 2025 include the student fee (£206 plus VAT) and exam fee (£90 per attempt).

 The ACA study package with an authorised training provider includes the fees payable to the ICAEW as well as your tuition provider.

-If you're in a training agreement with your employer, you'll be expected to pay the annual ACA registration fee above.
-If you start the qualification outside of the registration period - between 1 January and 30 June - other membership options are available.
+If you're in a training agreement with your employer, you'll need to pay the annual ACA registration fee above.
+Other membership options are available for those starting the qualification outside of the registration period - between 1 January and 30 June.

-The ICAEW Business and Finance Professional (BFP) is another title, with the BFP giving you professional status.
-You can start this either while you're studying for the ICAEW CFAB or once you've completed it.
+Another title is the ICAEW Business and Finance Professional (BFP), which gives you professional status.
+You can start this either while studying for the ICAEW CFAB or after completing it.

 Chartered accountant (CA) status